WHOIGit/ifcb-data-sharer/README.md

 # IFCB Data Sharer

 IFCB Data Sharer allows Imaging FlowCytobot ([IFCB](https://mclanelabs.com/imaging-flowcytobot/)) operator groups to share their data through an [IFCB dashboard](https://github.com/WHOIGit/ifcbdb.git) hosted at the Woods Hole Oceanographic Institution (https://habon-ifcb.whoi.edu).
-Depending on how it's invoked, the program either performs a one-time file synchronization or continuosly monitors a specified data directory (e.g., on either an IFCB or a Linux, Mac, or Windows OS server), uploading any new files created within the directory to habon-ifcb.whoi.edu via an AWS data pipeline.
+Depending on how it's invoked, the program either performs a one-time file synchronization or continuosly monitors a specified data directory, uploading any new files created within the directory to habon-ifcb.whoi.edu via an AWS data pipeline.

 ## Installation procedure
+IFCB Data Sharer can be installed either directly on an IFCB sensor running Debian Linux or on a separate server running Debian Linux, macOS, or Windows.
+The installation steps are almost identical across these operating systems.
+Differences are described within the sections below under the subheadings for each OS.

-1. Contact mbrosnahan@whoi.edu to request an account and receive access credentials
+### 1. Contact mbrosnahan@whoi.edu to request an account and receive access credentials
-2. Ensure that Git is installed on your host.
+### 2. Ensure that Git is installed on your host.

 #### Linux
 In a terminal: